 Snow!
 It’s basically winter’s sand.
 You can roll in it.
 You can build with it.
 And you don’t want it in your home.

 Kids love to play in fresh snow.
 Do they want to build a snowman?
 Of course they do!
 But there are so many other activities your kids can do to have fun and keep moving once winter comes along.
+From sledding to snowball fights, catching snowflakes and making snow angels, wintertime affords the whole family so many options and so much fun.

 1. Buried (in snow) treasure hunt